 Discipleship is very important for all who want to live a Christ-centered life.
-‘Go DIG’ is the starting point of discipleship under the “Christ-Centered Life” banner.
-‘Go DIG’ focuses upon our identity in Christ, knowing our calling in Christ, and our being discipled towards that calling in Christ.
+Under the “Christ-Centered Life” banner, ‘Go DIG’ is the starting point of a deeper discipleship towards maturity.
+‘Go DIG’ focuses upon our identity in Christ, on our knowing our calling in Christ, and on our being discipled towards that calling in Christ.

-‘Go DIG‘ stands for ‘Go Deeper Into God.’
-The simple aim of the ‘Go DIG’ group is to help Christians to experience an ever-deepening relationship with God in Christ, and to help them to discover, to develop and to mature in who they are in Christ.
+‘Go DIG’ stands for ‘Go Deeper Into God.’
+The simple aim of the ‘Go DIG’ group is to help Christians to experience an ever-deepening relationship with YHWH in Christ, and to help them to discover, to develop and to mature their calling, which is who they are in Christ and what he wants them to do.
 Such a continual deepening leads to the group members growing closer together and also to the growing in their knowing of themselves.

 “In the physical world in which we live, when children stop growing or healing, all the alarm bells start ringing – why, then, do we accept a church culture in which it is normal for Christians to stay stagnant, neither growing nor healing, and yet there are no alarm bells ringing?”

 - To facilitate growth and healing through the exploration of our growing relationships with YHWH and with each other.